hydrargyrum/hydrargyrum.github.io/univisible/index.md

 However, in this particular case, Unicode also has a third codepoint which combines the former two (LATIN SMALL LETTER E WITH ACUTE (U+00E9)).
 This means there are two ways to have an "é", the former being "decomposed", and the latter "composed".

-While these two ways are [equivalent https://en.wikipedia.org/wiki/Unicode_equivalence], they are not equal, which leads to redundancy, and a number of problems (complex string comparison for example), but this is out of scope here.
+While these two ways are [equivalent](https://en.wikipedia.org/wiki/Unicode_equivalence), they are not equal, which leads to redundancy, and a number of problems (complex string comparison for example), but this is out of scope here.

 To address the various possibilities, normalization was introduced, NFC/NFKC (which are normalized compositions) and NFD/NFKD (which are normalized decompositions).